GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

           import process will be significantly faster.

-          In the case of :grasscmd:`r.in.lidar` is also used flag :option:`-e` which extends current computation region to cover all imported points.
-Otherwise user needs to set up computation region via :grasscmd:`g.region` as in the case of :grasscmd:`r.in.xyz`, see section bellow.
+          In the case of :grasscmd:`r.in.lidar` is also used flag :option:`-e` which extends current computational region to cover all imported points.
+Otherwise user needs to set up computational region via :grasscmd:`g.region` as in the case of :grasscmd:`r.in.xyz`, see section bellow.
 Spatial
           resolution for output raster map is defined by :option:`resolution` option.
-Note that computation region is ignored when importing data using :grasscmd:`v.in.lidar`.
+Note that computational region is ignored when importing data using :grasscmd:`v.in.lidar`.

 Basic metadata about imported created raster maps